My Love Story!!: Characters

 A girl from Takeo's and Makoto's childhood.
-She has a crush on Makoto after he blocked a ball from hitting her during dodgeball in their childhood.
-She has given anonymous valentine letters to Suna every year since and when she confessed to him; she was politely rejected by him but Makoto has shown his gratitude by giving a gift to her for the years she supported him from behind.
+She has had a crush on Makoto since he blocked a ball from hitting her during dodgeball in their childhood.
+She has given anonymous valentine letters to Suna every year since and when she confessed to him she was politely rejected by him, but Makoto has shown his gratitude by giving a gift to her for the years she supported him from behind.
 Unlike the other girls rejected by Makoto, he felt guilty when seeing Yukika cry.
 Makoto later acknowledges her as a nice girl and they become friends, yet she still stalks Makoto to prevent any girls from approaching him.